JxhanPatel/imbibe/DBMS/notes/week5.md

     *   $AG \rightarrow I$ (by augmenting $A \rightarrow C$ with $G$ to get $AG \rightarrow CG$ and then transitivity with $CG \rightarrow I$).
     *   $CG \rightarrow HI$ (by augmenting $CG \rightarrow I$ with $CG$ to infer $CG \rightarrow CGI$, and augmenting $CG \rightarrow H$ with $I$ to infer $CGI \rightarrow HI$, then transitivity).

---- 📸 INSERT IMAGE: [Computational steps for computing F+ using augmentation and transitivity | timestamp 07:15 in week5t.pdf / slide 23.11] ---

 ---

 ## **2. Closure of Attribute Sets**